shopwareArchive/SwagConnect/README.md

 ## Uninstall

  - when the plugin is uninstalled, all attribute fields will be preserved
- - all products imported from bepado will be de-activated
+ - all products imported from shopware Connect will be de-activated
  - currently there is no way to force the plugin to uninstall all attribute fields

 # The backend module

 ## Configuration
 ### General
-* Api Key: Your bepado API key.
+* Api Key: Your shopware Connect API key.
 Without this key, no imports and exports are possible
-* Enable Cloud Search: If a search in your local shop does not return any results, also search the bepado cloud.
+* Enable Cloud Search: If a search in your local shop does not return any results, also search the shopware Connect cloud.
 Needs to be enabled for your account
-* Show bepado hint on detail page: Show a hint that this is a bepado product.
+* Show shopware Connect hint on detail page: Show a hint that this is a shopware Connect product.
-* Shop bepado hint during checkout: Show a hint that the current product is a bepado product
+* Shop shopware Connect hint during checkout: Show a hint that the current product is a shopware Connect product
-* Set "noindex" meta tag: Set "noindex" tag for bepado products so that search engines don't find duplicate content with on other shops with the same product
+* Set "noindex" meta tag: Set "noindex" tag for shopware Connect products so that search engines don't find duplicate content with on other shops with the same product
-* bepado attribute: bepado will store the product's remote ID in this attribute, if it is a bepado product.
-Useful for riskmanagment and other modules only supporting the default attributes
+* shopware Connect attribute: shopware Connect will store the product's remote ID in this attribute, if it is a shopware Connect product.
+Useful for risk managment and other modules only supporting the default attributes
-* Alternate bepado host: Developer only: Use another host than "bepado.de"
+* Alternate shopware Connect host: Developer only: Use another host than "bepado.de"
 * Enable logging: Write logs for all operations
 ### Import
 * Overwrite fields during product update: Configure, which fields are automatically update and which you want to update manually
 * Import images during product's first import: Always import images, even if it might slow down the importing
 ### Export
 * Product description field: Field to export the long description from.
-Useful if you don't want to expose your SEO optimized texts to bepado.
+Useful if you don't want to expose your SEO optimized texts to shopware Connect.
-* Automatically sync changes to bepado: Whenever a local bepado product is changed, it is automatically synced to bepado.
+* Automatically sync changes to shopware Connect: Whenever a local shopware Connect product is changed, it is automatically synced to shopware Connect.
-* User price: Where should bepado read the end user's price from
+* User price: Where should shopware Connect read the end user's price from
-* Merchang price: Where should bepado read the merchant's price from
+* Merchang price: Where should shopware Connect read the merchant's price from

 ## Category mapping
 ### Import
-Map remote bepado categories to your local shopware categories.
-When a new product is being imported from bepado, it will get the corresponding shopware category assigned
+Map remote shopware Connect categories to your local shopware categories.
+When a new product is being imported from shopware Connect, it will get the corresponding shopware category assigned
 ### Export
-Map local shopware categories to bepado categories.
-When being exported the product will get the configured bepado category assigned
+Map local shopware categories to shopware Connect categories.
+When being exported the product will get the configured shopware Connect category assigned
 ## Products
 ### Import
-Overview of products imported from bepado.
+Overview of products imported from shopware Connect.
 Here you can
  * open product for edit
  * enable product for local shop
  * disable product for local sho
  * assign product to local sw category
- * enable/disable grouping products by bepado category
+ * enable/disable grouping products by shopware Connect category
 ### Export
-Overview of products exported to bepado.
+Overview of products exported to shopware Connect.
 Here you can
- * export products to bepado
+ * export products to shopware Connect
  * update already exported products
  * remove products from export
  * open local product for editing
 ### Recent changes
 Usefull for imported products.
 Will show remote changes, which have not been applied, yet.
 Here you can manually apply changed prices / images / descriptions.
 ## Log
-A technical overview of bepado requests.
-Usefull for debugging if you are not sure, if a product was actually exported to bepado or not.
+A technical overview of shopware Connect requests.
+Usefull for debugging if you are not sure, if a product was actually exported to shopware Connect or not.
 Will automatically be cleared every few days.